tomsWebConsulting/twcsl/v7.1/Bookmarklet/Page/Store/Store Page Products Panel Selected Categories Paste/README.md

 ## How to Use

-* Go to a Store Page.

-* Go to a Products Panel.
+* Go to a Store Page Products Panel.

 * Select each Product which you want to paste Categories.